Ecotrust/forestbenchmarking/README.md

 # forestbenchmarking
-STAC specification for data collection, transformation, and organization  to build and benchmark models for predicting forest attributes.
+STAC implementation for data collection, transformation, and organization  to build and benchmark models for predicting forest attributes.